 It is like a man who batters.
 He gets his wife to do all sorts of things for him, but he’s not really happy, because he knows she’s not doing these things because she loves him.
 She’s doing them because of coercion from him and fear of him.
 Some people say, “Oh he’s happy because he gets everything he wants in his home.
 He enjoys the benefits of being abusive.”
 Having worked with men who abuse, I can tell you that they are actually very, very unhappy men, even though they have a lot of power and control over the people in their lives.

-And getting a dog to enjoy having her teeth brushed (with an electric toothbrush no less) is a really good example too, because before the dog has learned to enjoy it, sometimes the dog will tolerate it.
-And I’m thinking to myself, “Yeah, okay, she’ll sit here for a brief moment.
+And getting a dog to enjoy having her teeth brushed (with an electric toothbrush no less) is a really good example too, because if you don’t use the non-pushy and positive approach, if you use a force or bribe approach instead, then the dog might tolerate it.
+In which case you’ll be thinking to yourself, “Yeah, okay, she’ll sit here for a brief moment.
 But I can tell she’s ready to leap right up and get away from me as soon as she can.”
-Versus when she came to really like it – today it seems that she’ll keep opening her mouth for that toothpaste as long as I am willing to keep at it.
-Sometimes she even seems disappointed when I finish.
+Versus when the dog chooses to have her teeth brushed because you’ve shown her gradually and positively that she might like it and you’ve been there for her kindly and positively each step of the way – my dog today who learned to gradually and positively enjoy having her teeth brushed, well, she will keep opening her mouth for that toothpaste as long as I am willing to keep at it.
+Sometimes she even seems disappointed when I finish!

 With the dog/teeth-brushing example, the dog may make me pay by continuing to try to get away from me.
 Yes, she might stay there as long as I tell her to, or as long as I keep my hand on her.
 But just as soon as I take my hand off of her, shooo – she’s gone, out of there!
 You know, that can make a person feel pretty bad.
 She’s not here because she wants to be.
 She’s here because I told her to be.
 Then on top of that she may start staying away from me.
 When she sees me start to do whatever it is I do that leads up to brushing her teeth, maybe she goes into the other room.
 Dogs and people will start doing things to avoid you that you may not even notice.
 You know, they’ll just kind of disappear, and not be around you as much.